Consider undergoing Hip Replacement Surgery in Mexico if your hip has been damaged by arthritis or fracture.

 What is Hip Replacement Surgery?

 Hip Replacement Surgery was first performed in 1960.
-The American Academy of Orthopaedic Surgeons (AAOS) finds it to be one of the most successful surgeries.
+The American Academy of Orthopaedic Surgeons (AAOS) finds it one of the most successful surgeries.

 In the past six decades, continuous research and improvements in the procedure have greatly increased the effectiveness of the surgery.